inducer/lecture-tube/README.md

   (optional, provides focus/exposure controls during capture)

 (For now, you need both gstreamer versions, because of a bug.)

+Nice to have:

+* A tripod to hold up the camera (and a strip of velcro, because most webcams don't have tripod mounting holes)
+* A lavalier microphone to capture decent-quality speaker audio

 ## Source material